PD & Instruction

 Section 504: An Emerging Issue for Educators

-Section 504 of the Rehabilitation Act of 1973 is receiving increased attention in schools as more teachers than ever before are working with 504 students on a daily basis.
+Section 504 of the Rehabilitation Act of 1973 is receiving increased attention in schools as more teachers than ever are working with 504 students on a daily basis.
 This workshop will provide an overview of this civil rights law, including the 2008 changes, its procedural requirements (with an emphasis on the eligibility process) and relationship to the IDEA, and its applicability to such timely issues as AD(H)D, field trips, and allergies.

 Culturally Responsive Instructional Strategies